Rate Plans and Rate Plan Charges

 5. Enter the applicable pricing.

-• Click the Manage Columns icon and select the Block Size and Block Price options.
+1. Click the Manage Columns icon and select the Block Size option.

-7. Repeat Step c - Step f to add additional conditional pricing items.
+6. Repeat Step c - Step e to add additional conditional pricing items.

 Notes